Prisma Access

 |

-Integrate Prisma Access with Microsoft Defender
+Access with Microsoft Defender for Cloud Apps.
+This

-Apps integration enables you to gain visibility and to discover all cloud
+gain visibility and to discover all cloud applications and shadow IT applications

 remediation for unsanctioned applications.